kylewelsby/frontend-tech-test-2/NOTES.md

 Implemented the design as provided in the `.png` and ensured it is reactive with best intentions.

 Now let's take on the challenge of the `src/utils/flatten.js` project.

+## 2020-08-07 19:31:00

+Introduced Jest unit-testing framework to test the expectations for `src/utils/flatten.js`.
+Refactored the code to use reducers and checks for objects.